Admissions Checklist For Private School Applicants

 This video offers some tips for taking the SSAT.

-If, on the other hand, you end up with two or possibly three different tests, you will have those additional test registrations to schedule, register and pay for.
-Scheduling works best when you start as far in advance as you possibly can.
-The SSAT opens its registration on August 1 and offers test dates in October, November and December.
+If, on the other hand, you end up with two or possibly three different tests, you will have those additional test registrations to schedule, register, and pay for.
+Scheduling works best when you start as far in advance as possible.
+The SSAT opens its registration on August 1 and offers test dates in October, November, and December.
 It does offer dates in the winter and spring.
-But if the schools on your list have firm admissions deadlines, you will need to shoot for one of the fall test dates.
+But if the schools on your list have firm admissions deadlines, you must shoot for one of the fall test dates.
 Schools with rolling admissions offer you some flexibility.

-The ISEE offers its testing through Prometrics.
-That's the outfit which administers tests for just about any certification you can think of.
+The ISEE offers its testing through Prometric.
+That's the outfit that administers tests for just about any certification you can think of.
 You can schedule your child's test virtually anytime.
-If the schools which you have selected for your short list use the ISEE, you will have great flexibility scheduling the actual test.
+If the schools that you have selected for your shortlist use the ISEE, you will have great flexibility in scheduling the actual test.

-The next step is to purchase a test preparation book or the online test preparation materials as soon as you can.
+The next step is to purchase a test preparation book or online test preparation materials as soon as possible.
 Schedule a mock test for your child.
-This will accomplish two things: give your child a feel for how the test is organized and paced; show you which areas you might want to remediate.
+This will accomplish two things: give your child a feel for how the test is organized and paced and show you which areas you might want to remediate.

-Regarding the test itself it is very important that your child be comfortable and at ease with the test format and test conditions.
-She will be stressed out enough just having to take a test.
+Regarding the test itself, it is very important that your child be comfortable and at ease with the test format and test conditions.
+She will be stressed out enough just to have to take a test.
 Make sure she works two or three practice tests under conditions as close to actual test conditions as you can emulate.

 Recommendations

-Recommendations don't seem like something which needs to be dealt with much advance.
-But they do and here's why.
+Recommendations don't seem to need to be addressed much in advance.
+But they do, and here's why.
 Your child isn't the only one asking for teacher recommendations.
-You should allow a week, possibly two weeks, depending on the time of the year for these to be done.
+You should allow a week, possibly two weeks, depending on the time of the year, for these to be done.
 You will never see the recommendations mailed.
-All you can do is take the teacher's word that she has filled out the form and mailed it in the envelope which you so kindly stamped.
+All you can do is take the teacher's word that she has filled out the form and mailed it in the envelope that you so kindly stamped.
 Try to hand out teacher recommendations in late September or October.
 November is problematic because of the Thanksgiving holiday.

 The Interview

-There are at least two parts to most interviews: the actual interview and the writing sample or essay.
-Even if the schools which you are looking at happen to be in your local area, interviews need to be schedule in advance and they do take time.
+Most interviews have at least two parts: the actual interview and the writing sample or essay.
+Even if the schools that you are looking at happen to be in your local area, interviews need to be scheduled in advance, and they do take time.
 Factor that planning into your list of admissions tasks.
-Yes, you could schedule back to back interviews at schools near you.
+Yes, you could schedule back-to-back interviews at schools near you.
 But that is going to create huge amounts of stress for both you and your child.
 Space the interviews out.
 That will allow plenty of time for discussion and debriefing after the interview.

 Always arrive at the interview as rested and relaxed as you can be.
 It is important to be able to read the admissions officer as best you can.
 While you can never be sure until you receive the acceptance letter, there will be telltale signs that they like you and your child.